 The German Shepherd is a King’s companion.
 Regal beyond measure, intelligent, and unfalteringly loyal, these canines are master class.
 They’ve been in the top five most popular dog breeds since their emergence in the late 19th century and have held that spot sternly.
 In fact, the German Shepherd has not yet seen a decline in popularity.

-If you’ve landed on this page it might be that you’re interested in buying a German Shepherd.
+If you’ve landed on this page it might be that you’re interested in buying a German Shepherd dog.
 Or perhaps you’re curious as to the innate and natural personality of the dog breed.
 Before we continue and address your curiosity, know this: the German Shepherd’s popularity spawns from their unrivaled excellence.

-These are brilliant canines with an aptitude for stimulation, love, and knowledge.
+These are brilliant canines with an aptitude for mental stimulation, love, and knowledge.
 They’re the dog with the resilience and physicality to be a grand adventurer, then the soft interior that’ll have them cuddling up next to you in bed once the night settles in.

 A Brief History of German Shepherds

 Despite their great popularity, the German Shepherd’s lineage is rather short.
 This breed originated in Germany during the late 19th century, when a German cavalry captain decided he was going to be ‘breed the world’s most dexterous herding dog.’
 While not everyone will agree that the German Shepherd fits that description, he certainly succeeded in creating one of the most well-rounded dogs to date.